- Why Do I Get the Black Screen with a Cursor Error in Windows 7/10/11?

 Follow these steps to open Safe Mode in Windows 10 and Windows 11:

-3. Your computer will reboot to the Startup Settings page where you can choose the Safe Mode option by pressing the F4 or 4 keyboard button.
-You can select 5 or F5 if you want to boot to Safe Mode and use the Internet.
+- Your computer will reboot to the Startup Settings page, where you can choose the Safe Mode option by pressing the F4 or 4 keyboard button.
+You can also select 5 or F5 to boot to Safe Mode and use the Internet.

-4. Once your computer boots to Safe Mode, open the Start menu and search for Recovery.
+- Once your computer boots Safe Mode, open the Start menu and search for Recovery.

-7. Choose a restore date and click on the Next button.
-Make sure you choose a point prior to when you started seeing the black screen.
+- Choose a restore date and click on the Next button.
+Make sure you choose a point before you start seeing the black screen.

-9. Windows will now remove apps and settings introduced to your system after the restore point.
+- After the restore point, Windows will remove the apps and settings introduced to your system.

 Solution 5: Running an SFC Scan